tigranpetrossian/klavier/README.md

 ## Styling

 ### Layout
 By default, Klavier is responsive takes up the full width of its parent container.
-This can be changed by using a combination of `width`, `height`, `whiteKeyAspectRatio` and `blackKeyHeight` props.
+This can be changed by using a combination of `width`, `height`, and `blackKeyHeight` props.

 ### Appearance
 The visual appearance of the keyboard can be customized by specifying custom components for the black and white keys.
 This enables styling the keyboard with any approach.